officialdarnyc/sesc-finance-backend/README.md

 ## Integrations
 ### 1. Database
-The application integrates with a MariaDB relational database.</br>
+The application integrates with a MYSQL relational database.</br>
 Scripts to create the database schema can be found in the migrations folder and are run automatically by docker-compose.

 ### 2. Student